fridenmf/SimpleThreadModules/README.md

 ## Tutorial

-A modules i basically a thing that runs on its own thread, and that can handle data of some type.
+A module i basically a thing that runs on its own thread, and that can handle data of some type.
 All modules in this framework are generic.

 To make it easy to reason within my framework, there are only two kinds of modules: